Mingding Doctrine

 (1:06:30)

-1. In the process of pastoring, I start to become lazy and not as enthusiastic and willing to pay the price as I was at the beginning.
+1. In the process of pastoring, I start to become lazy and not as passionate and willing to pay the price as I was at the beginning.
 Now I am pastoring someone who has the same problem as me.
 How can we grow together?
 (Meishaonv)

-2. Whether I am pastoring my family or other people, my heart is full of enthusiasm, and I feel like I am serious, but the results of pastoring are not optimistic.
+2. Whether I am pastoring my own family or other people, my heart is full of enthusiasm, and I feel like I am being serious, but the results of pastoring are not optimistic.
 What is the problem?
 Teacher, what does it mean to be serious about pastoring?

 (1:16:30)